Sustainsys/Saml2/doc/Configuration.md

 Notification function instead.

 #### `outboundSigningAlgorithm` Attribute
-*Optional Attribute of the [`<kentor.authServices>`](#kentor-authservices-section) element.*
+*Optional Attribute of the [`<Sustainsys.Saml2>`](#Sustainsys-Saml2-section) element.*

-By default AuthServices uses SHA256 signatures if running on .NET 4.6.2 or later or when you have called `GlobalEnableSha256XmlSignatures()`.
+By default Saml2 uses SHA256 signatures if running on .NET 4.6.2 or later or when you have called `GlobalEnableSha256XmlSignatures()`.
 Otherwise, it uses SHA1 signatures.
-Use this attribute to set the default signing algorithm for any messages (including metadata) that AuthServices generates.
+Use this attribute to set the default signing algorithm for any messages (including metadata) that Saml2 generates.
 Possible values:

 * `SHA1` (or `http://www.w3.org/2000/09/xmldsig#rsa-sha1`)
 * `SHA256`